NiziL/esnpy/README.md

 # esnpy

-An out-of-the-box librairy for Echo State Network experimentations.
+An out-of-the-box library for Echo State Network experimentations.
 Based on *The "echo state" approach to analysing and training recurrent neural networks* by Herbert Jaeger and *A pratical guide to applying Echo State Networks* by Mantas Lukosevicius.

 ## Installation